-Valuation Day.
+A completed withdrawal notice received before 5pm on a Valuation Day will be effective for that Valuation Day.
 A completed withdrawal notice received at or after 5pm on a Valuation Day or on a day that is not a Valuation Day will be effective on the next following Valuation Day.
-The actual calculation of unit values and redemption of units happens on the next Valuation Day following the effective date of the withdrawal.
+The actual calculation of unit values and redemption of units generally happens on the second business day following the effective date of the withdrawal.